Playwright-powered

 • Anomaly scored against per-domain baselines

-• Emitted as structured OTel span attributes
+• Emitted as structured OTel span attributes (count, total bytes, domains)

 Third-party domains on Checkout Flow